ossf/scorecard/docs/checks.md

 ### Write permissions causing a large reduction
 * `contents` - Allows an attacker to commit unreviewed code.
 However, points are not reduced if the job utilizes a recognized packaging action or command.
 * `packages` - Allows an attacker to publish packages.
 However, points are not reduced if the job utilizes a recognized packaging action or command.
-* `actions` - May allow an attacker to steal GitHub secrets by adding a malicious workflow or action.
+* `actions` - May allow an attacker to steal GitHub secrets by approving to run an action that needs approval.

 **Remediation steps**